“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 “It’s a good thing your younger brother George taught you to defend yourself.”

 “Yes, but who would have thought I’d need it to be an attorney?
 I was amazed at how instinctually I fell into the pugilist’s thinking.”

 “That’s why you train.
 So, when the day comes, you just do it without thinking.
 Remember, you were defending yourself.
 You would never attack anyone.”

 The door burst open, struck me, and I flew to the side rolling on the boardwalk.

-A white man grabbing the scruff of a Negro’s shirt skirted by, stopped, and hurled the black man into the street.
+A white man, holding the scruff of a Negro’s shirt, skirted by and hurled the black man into the street.

 END OF SAMPLE